You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

-The Instagram search and if you are a community manager it will make it easier to identify the most relevant hashtags.
+The Instagram search will make it easier to identify the most relevant hashtags for your community.

 This is a web app only, it doesn’t have any version for Android or iOS.

-We like this application and we find it very useful because it is simple and effective.
+We like this application and we find it very useful because it’s simple and effective.

 Simply put, write one or two keywords about your post and the application will automatically show the best 30 hashtags in order of relevance.

-The best thing about this one is that it gives you ready-to-use list with both popular and relevant Instagram Hashtags.
+The best thing about this one is that it gives you a ready-to-use list with both popular and relevant Instagram hashtags.

-Also, it has map section to see geo-location tags.
-And a graph section that shows how are the hashtags related to each other.
+Also, it has a map section to see geo-location tags and a graph section that shows how the hashtags are related to each other.

-This one is a web app only, it doesn’t have any version for Android or iOS.
+This one is also a web app only, it doesn’t have any version for Android or iOS.